Vanessa Pulgarin

-Vanessa Pulgarin Monsalve (born September 13, 1991 in Medellín, Antioquia, Colombia) is a Colombian model and beauty pageant titleholder who was crowned Miss Universe Colombia 2025.
-She will represent Colombia at the Miss Universe 2025 pageant in Pak Kret, Thailand.
-Vanessa was previously crowned Miss International Colombia 2017 and represented her country at Miss International 2017.
+Vanessa Pulgarín Monsalve (born September 13, 1991 in Medellín, Antioquia, Colombia) is a Colombian model and beauty pageant titleholder who won Miss International Colombia 2017, and represented Colombia at the Miss International 2017 in Japan.
+She later won Miss Universe Colombia 2025 and represented her country at Miss Universe 2025 in Thailand where she placed in the Top 12.
+In 2026, Pulgarín competed in and won the inaugural edition of MGI All Stars.

 Personal life

 Vanessa Pulgarín was born in the city of Medellín, Antioquia, Colombia on September 13, 1991.
-Daughter of Carlos Pulgarín and Dalila Monsalve Jiménez Currently, she studies Social Communication and Journalism at the Pontifical Bolivarian University off her hometown.
-Vanessa lived for several years in Sydney, New South Wales, Australia, where she participated in several catwalks and photoshoots.
+She is the daughter of Carlos Pulgarín and Dalila Monsalve Jiménez.
+Currently, she studies Social Communication and Journalism at the Pontifical Bolivarian University.
+Pulgarín lived for several years in Sydney, New South Wales, Australia where as a model, she participated in catwalks and photoshoots.